 - 2005's Chicken Little had Zach Braff, Joan Cusack, Don Knotts, and Patrick Stewart in a cameo.

 - 2008's Bolt had John Travolta voicing the titular character, though he blended in so well that you really couldn't tell it was him.
 Miley Cyrus was also in the film.

-- Mostly averted in the 2011 Winnie-the-Pooh film.
-Other than John Cleese as The Narrator and Craig Ferguson as Owl, most of the cast consists of professional voice actors, in keeping with the approach of the company's previous Pooh productions.
+- Mostly averted in the 2011 Winnie the Pooh film.
+Other than John Cleese as The Narrator and Craig Ferguson as Owl, nearly the entire cast consists of professional voice actors, in keeping with the approach of the company's previous Pooh productions.

-- Disney also does this outside of the Disney Animated Canon, as evidenced with their English dubs of Hayao Miyazaki's films and the Kingdom Hearts series (though the latter also employs many regular voice actors as well, since there are Loads and Loads of Characters).
+- Disney also does this outside of the Canon, as shown with their English dubs of Hayao Miyazaki's films - which often cast Disney Channel Kid Com regulars for young protagonists, and Hollywood actors for adult roles - and the Kingdom Hearts series (though the latter also employs many regular voice actors as well, since there are Loads and Loads of Characters).

 - Sheena Easton voiced the Groomer on Road Rovers, as well as Sasha from All Dogs Go to Heaven 2.

 - In a rare TV example, Ringo Starr was the narrator of the original animated Thomas the Tank Engine.
 The American version included George Carlin, Alec Baldwin and Michael Bradon, with the feature-length special The Great Discovery having Pierce Brosnan as the narrator.

 - The Critic and Duckman both were star vehicle toons, for Jon Lovitz and Jason Alexander, respectively.